The mystery customer

 So as to secure the public transport network, STIB also implements technical prevention measures: cameras are present in each vehicle, but also in the metro stations and the buildings.

-STIB has created a new function within its teams: the social referent.
-The role of the referent is to integrate the societal actions of STIB into its socio-institutional environment thanks to an active cooperation with the competent authorities and the field actors.
-The referent manages a portfolio of projects but also takes on the role of mediator in relation to certain target groups (schools, women, homeless persons, youth, local committees, etc.)
+STIB has a dedicated team: the social referents.
+Their role is to integrate the societal actions of STIB into its socio-institutional environment thanks to an active cooperation with the competent authorities and the field actors.
+The referents manage a portfolio of projects but also take on the role of mediator in relation to certain target groups (schools, women, homeless persons, youth, local committees, etc.).